ihmeuw/vivarium_research/docs/source/models/causes/neonatal/index.rst

     * - lnn_mr
       - mortality risk during the late neonatal period
       - The probability that a simulant who was born alive dies between day 8 to 28 of life
+    * - p_k
+      - cause-specific mortality fraction
+      - The probability that a simulant death was due to cause :math:`k`

 Modeling Strategy